-This ESOP has been set up for the benefit of all full time employees in the Group.
-The objective of the ESOP is to help and encourage the holding of shares by beneficiaries or for their benefit.
-The ESOP is established as an employees' share scheme within Section 1116 of the Companies Act 2006.
+This ESOP was set up for the benefit of all full time employees in the Group.
+The objective of the ESOP was to help and encourage the holding of shares by beneficiaries or for their benefit.
+The ESOP was established as an employees' share scheme within Section 1116 of the Companies Act 2006.